nokia/RED/docs/help/user_guide/working_with_RED/content_assist.md

 ### Content assistance preferences

-Behavior of content assist can be changed in Robot Framework preferences (Window -> Preferences).
+Behavior of content assist can be changed at _[Window->Preferences->Robot Framework->Editor->Content Assist](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.editor.assist\)'\))_.

+**Auto activation**
-Auto activation triggers and delay can be specified to automatically show assist window when one of defined characters is typed.
+When auto activation is enabled, triggers and delay can be specified to automatically show assist window when one of defined characters is typed.

+**Keywords**
 It can also be configured if library/resource prefix should be always used when accepting content proposal.
-Keyword propositions from libraries available in red.xml but not imported in robot file can be enabled too.
+Moreover, keyword propositions from libraries available in red.xml, but not imported in robot file, can be enabled.
 Library import will be added automatically when such proposal is accepted.
+Another option is Tab behavior for automatically added arguments in source view.
+Cycle between arguments or exit on last argument can be chosen.

 ![](content_assist/content_pref.png)